 Rinto Lockers

 These lockers are located in the Rinto shopping mall on the north side of the station.
 They are directly behind the Nippon Travel Agency.
 The location is marked F on the map above.
-There are 55 lockers here both automated and key lockers, which are available from 5.30 to 22.00.
+There are 55 lockers here, both automated and key lockers, which are available from 5.30 to 22.00.

-Anto Lockers
+Anto Yamato Lockers

-Anto east exit lockers
+Anto Yamato lockers

 South Side Lockers